navanchauhan/navanchauhan.github.io/Content/posts/2023-10-05-attack-lab.md

 * popq
 * ret
 * nop
+<br><br>

-> All the gadgets you need can be found in the region of the code for rtarget demarcated by the functions start_farm and mid_farm
+All the gadgets you need can be found in the region of the code for rtarget demarcated by the functions start_farm and mid_farm
+<br><br>

-> You can do this attack with just two gadgets
+You can do this attack with just two gadgets
+<br><br>

-> When a gadget uses a popq instruction, it will pop data from the stack.
+When a gadget uses a popq instruction, it will pop data from the stack.
 As a result, your exploit string will contain a combination of gadget addresses and data.
+<cite>Attack Lab Handout</cite>

 Let us check if we can find `popq %rdi` between `start_farm` and `end_farm`